evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_COUPÉ_RS_iV/_index.md

 ## Climate system

 There is one climate system available.
-The 3-zone Climatronic climate system supports different temperatures in three zones for the driver, passenger, and backseat.
+The 3-zone Climatronic climate system supports different temperatures in three zones for the driver, passenger, and backseat. interior.hvac.heatpump

 ## Comfort